-Eight people sustain similar whiplash type injuries in a two-car accident.
+Eight people sustain very similar whiplash type injuries in a two-car accident, or do they?

 Would this claim have been immediately considered spurious when in fact the occupants may have had legitimate claim?

 It is said that, “All presumptive evidence of felony should be admitted cautiously, for the law holds that it is better that ten guilty persons escape than that one innocent suffer”.
 Do you think this example is unique?
 The Dental Expert Witness may throw fact on what may appear frivolous, can prepare a report for a defendant or claimant (plaintiff).